jayfuku/Zzzot/README.md

 # Disclaimer

 This app does not provide medical advice.
-No material displayed on this app is not intended to be a substitute for profressional medical advice, diagnosis, or treatments.
-Please consult a medical professional, physician, or qualified healthcare provider if you have any serious health concerns.
+No material displayed on this app is not intended to be a substitute for professional medical advice, diagnosis, or treatments.
+Please consult your physician, qualified healthcare provider, or other relevant medical professionals if you have any serious health concerns regarding your sleep.